 I’ve changed.
 From a zealous man who loved the Lord, I’ve slowly gone back to the world.
 Sometimes I feel like I don’t care much about my faith.
 Although my mother and grandmother encourage me to read the Bible, pray and go to church, I have no way to—and don’t want to—integrate myself into the local church.
 Concerning the existence of God and Jesus’ salvation I don’t have even the smallest doubt.
 But in my actions, I have often fallen short of the standards and norms of the faith.
 For anyone looking from the outside, there are actually few differences between me and an unbeliever.
 In my life, I am not on guard against sin.
 In my marriage, work and family life, I have sinned a lot.
 When the Holy Spirit rebukes me, I go before God and repent.
 But after I repent I will sin in the same way, feeling regretful but not changing myself, again and again.

 But when this thought occurred to me, another powerful force pulled me back.
 On the one hand, I wanted to offer myself to God; on the other hand, I couldn’t bear to leave the world.
 Being pulled in both directions at once, I didn’t know what to do.
 When I thought about it carefully, I realized I had actually been living in a fog these past few years.
-I was so busy firefighting at work I couldn’t stop to put my own fire out; my brain couldn’t keep up, and I felt weak and stupid.
+I was so busy firefighting at work I couldn’t stop to put my own fire out

 When I look at my life now, I feel like things really aren’t bad.
 I have a house, a car and a job, a wife and family, healthy parents, and my family is complete with a son and a daughter.
 According to worldly ideals, you could say I lack nothing.
 But when I quiet my heart, I realize I have no sense of satisfaction or comfort from these things.
 They cannot fill the emptiness in me.
 This attitude has stuck around for several years now.
 For me, this feeling of emptiness is God refusing to desert me.
 It’s a witness to the fact he’s kept calling me.
 This epidemic has been a wake–up call—I don’t know when my life will end.
 From when I attended university, I always wanted to serve God.
 I don’t want to squander any more time.